Technariumas/AerosolBox/README.md

 v.1.2 is still in production as of March 29th 2020, this is a preliminary design.
 Use at your own risk.

+v.1.3 is an updated version with straight sides (no plastic bending).

 v.1.1 (https://github.com/Technariumas/AerosolBox/blob/master/AerosolBox-slanted-5mm.dxf) features a slanted top, glued from several separate pieces of 5mm acrylic.
 The box would be more rigid if the sides are made from 8mm thick sheet.
 The drawing must be adjusted for that.

 v.1.1 in testing: